ErpNetDocs/tech/advanced/string-interpolation/expression-types/system-variable.md

 ""
 ```

-In contrast, if a system variable does not exist or its further reference is not valid, the evaluation will return an error.
+In contrast, if a system variable doesn't exist or its further reference is not valid, the evaluation will return an error.
 ```cs
 // Input
 "{$yesterday}"